kyma-project/test-infra/prow/README.md

 ### Secrets
 The obligatory Secrets include:
-- hmac-token - Prow HMAC token used for GitHub Webhooks
+- `hmac-token` which is a Prow HMAC token used for GitHub Webhooks.
 - oauth-token - GitHub token with read/write access to `kyma-bot` account
 - compute-service-account - Google Cloud Service Account with roles:
   - Service Account User